 - Stiffness and pain in arm and leg pain.

 People with paralytic polio experience the symptoms of Non-paralytic Polio followed by these symptoms-

 - Severe spasms and muscle pain.

 - Deformed limbs.

-To learn more about polio and other infectious disease, visit Byju’s.
+To learn more about polio and other infectious diseases, visit Byju’s Biology.